 President's Community-Engaged Scholar Award (March 25, 2013) --Awarded through the Office for Public Engagement and the the Office of the Vice Provost for Faculty and Academic Affairs, this award recognizes one faculty or P&A individual annually for exemplary engaged scholarship in his/her field of inquiry.
 The faculty or P&A award recipients have demonstrated a lonstanding academic career that embodies the University of Minnesot's definiton of public engagement.

-MacJannet Prize for Global Citizenship (January 18, 2013) - As a member of the Tallories Network, the University of Minnesota is invited to submit up to 2 nominations to be considered for this award.
-The MacJannet prize was established in order to: recognize and encourage exceptional student community engagement and community service, financially support the ongoing work of university-based civic initiatives, elevate innovate civic engagement program models and disseminate information regarding the programs as examples of promising practices, strengthen public support for the global civic engagement movement in higher education, and to elevate the civic engagement of universities around the world.
+MacJannet Prize for Global Citizenship (January 18, 2013) - As a member of the Talloires Network, the University of Minnesota is invited to submit up to 2 nominations to be considered for this award.
+The MacJannet Prize was established in order to: recognize and encourage exceptional student community engagement and community service, financially support the ongoing work of university-based civic initiatives, elevate innovate civic engagement program models and disseminate information regarding the programs as examples of promising practices, strengthen public support for the global civic engagement movement in higher education, and to elevate the civic engagement of universities around the world.

-The Office for Public Engagement is conducting an internal application process to determine the nominations that will represent the University of Minnesota - Twin Cities in the award process.
+The Office for Public Engagement is conducting an internal application process to determine the nominations that will present the University of Minnesota - Twin Cities in the award process.
 The Office for Public Engagement would like to invite university units who would like to be considered to submit applications.
-Nomination guidelines and forms are available at the Tallories Network website.
+Nomination guidelines and forms are available at the Talloires Network website.
 Please submit a complete nomination form to email@example.com.
 U of M - Twin Cities finalists will advance to the international competition.
 Please notify our office of your intent to apply as soon as possible by sending an e-mail to firstname.lastname@example.org.